ashx3/telco_churn_prediction/README.md

 ### 7. Web Application & Deployment :
 Created a web application using streamlit API that takes all the necessary inputs from the user & shows the output.
 Then deployed project on the Heroku Platform.

+# Abstract
+Customer churn is definitely bad to a firm’s profitability.
+Various strategies can be implemented to eliminate customer churn.
+The best way to avoid customer churn is for a company to truly know its customers.
+This includes identifying customers who are at risk of churning and working to improve their satisfaction.
+Improving customer service is of course, at the top of the priority for tackling this issue.
+Building customer loyalty through relevant experiences and specialized service is another strategy to reduce customer churn.
+Some firms survey customers who have already churned to understand their reasons for leaving in order to adopt a proactive approach to avoiding future customer churn.

 # Helper
 In this repository, we have performed the end to end Exploratory Data Analysis and identified the characteristics of the customers that are more likely to churn, trained the model using different classifiers, and then picking the model with good accuracy and performing hyperparameter tuning to further boost accuracy.
 Later on, we have created a web application using streamlit API that takes all the necessary inputs from the user & shows the output.
 And then deploying the project on the Heroku Platform.